DevNugget/CardsWithSides-GeoJam-Entry/README.md

 You are given a deck of cards, each card has two sides, pick a side according to the situation and strategize.
 Defeat as much enemies as possible and try beating your high score!

 ## DEV INFO
-This game was made by [DevNugget](https://youtube.com/devnugget), and the music was made by CaptainMoo.
+This game was made by [DevNugget](https://youtube.com/devnugget), and the music was made by [Captain Moo](https://www.youtube.com/c/TheCaptainMoo/videos).

-Idea brain storming was done with my friend RexPlayz (link II)
+Idea brain storming was done with my friend [RexPlayz](https://www.youtube.com/c/RexPlayz) ([link II](https://www.youtube.com/channel/UC1xvaholyjseL4ClAYOdSAw))

 ## DEV NOTE
 ##The high score saving system only works on downloaded builds of the game!